-What does See Emily Play mean?
+What do you think See Emily Play means?

 Pink Floyd: See Emily Play Meaning